 Gap years can be an excellent way to improve a CV or a personal statement.
 It can involve work experience, paid or voluntary work and sometimes travel.
 There are many organisations who will help organise gap years in other countries including year out group and project trust.

-Students can find out more by coming to see a member of the Sixth Form team.
+pupils can find out more by coming to see a member of the Sixth Form team.
 There are lots of places to see Careers news including updates via email, Sixth Form notice boards or by following us on the Sixth Form Twitter account @llob6th.
 Information is also sent regularly to tutors.

 For more information see: